Consumer Products MDL-3047 Actively Recruiting Northern District of California

 What's Next: Federal MDL Bellwethers

-The KGM case sits in California state court.
+The KGM case sits in California state court, in a separate state coordination called JCCP 5255 (before Judge Carolyn B. Kuhl).
 The federal MDL itself, before Judge Yvonne Gonzalez Rogers in the Northern District of California, is now moving toward its own bellwether trials.
 Judge Gonzalez Rogers selected six school districts — from Maryland, Georgia, Kentucky, New Jersey, South Carolina, and Arizona — as the first wave.

 First Federal Bellwether: Breathitt County School District (KY)